fiberwire/enome/README.md

 What enome allows you to do:
 - write code that maps a `Genome` to whatever `object` you want to build by consuming genes one at a time.
-- Define your hyperparameters in your `options` object.
+- Define your "hyperparameters" in your `options` object.
 - `mutate` and `evolve` that object by mutating and evolving the `Genome` that maps to that object.
 - do it very simply, by providing upper and lower bounds for each variable you want to evolve.